Indiana Jones: Background

+Development of the fifth film began in 2008, but the project stalled for years.
+In 2012, The Walt Disney Company acquired Lucasfilm, the series' production company, thereby becoming the owner of the Indiana Jones intellectual property.
+The following year, Walt Disney Studios acquired the distribution and marketing rights to future Indiana Jones films, with Paramount retaining the distribution rights to the first four films and receiving "financial participation" from any additional films.
+Development on the film continued, eventually forming into Indiana Jones and the Dial of Destiny.
+The film was directed by James Mangold, who co-wrote the script with Jez and John-Henry Butterworth.
+Spielberg was initially set to direct the film, before passing it to Mangold.
+Spielberg instead served as an executive producer with Lucas, along with producers Kennedy and Marshall.
+Ford reprised the title role, along with Karen Allen and John Rhys-Davies and new cast members included Phoebe Waller-Bridge, Mads Mikkelsen, Thomas Kretschmann, Boyd Holbrook, Shaunette Renée Wilson, Toby Jones and Antonio Banderas.
+The film was co-produced by Lucasfilm and Walt Disney Pictures, marking the first film in the series with Disney's involvement.
+Filming eventually began in the United Kingdom in June 2021 and wrapped in February 2022.
+It was Ford's last time playing the title character and is the last film in the franchise overall.
+Indiana Jones and the Dial of Destiny was released by Disney on June 30, 2023.

 Films

 Raiders of the Lost Ark (1981)

-The first film is set in 1936.
+The first film is set in 1936, one year after The Temple of Doom.
 Indiana Jones (Harrison Ford) is hired by government agents to locate the Ark of the Covenant, the gold plated chest containing the stone tablets Moses used to inscribe the Ten Commandments before the Nazi Germans steal it for themselves.
-The Nazis have teams searching for religious artefacts, including the Ark, which is rumored to make an army that carries the Ark before it invincible.
+The Nazis have teams searching for religious artifacts, including the Ark, which is rumored to make an army that carries the Ark before it invincible.
 The Nazis are being helped by Indiana's arch-rival and French archaeologist René Belloq (Paul Freeman).
 With the help of his former lover and tough bar owner Marion Ravenwood (Karen Allen) and his excavator friend Sallah (John Rhys-Davies), Indiana manages to recover the Ark in Egypt.
 The Nazis steal the Ark and capture Indiana and Marion.
 Belloq and the Nazis perform a ceremony to open the Ark, but when they do so, all they find inside is sand.
 Suddenly, spirits come out of the Ark and the Nazis are all killed by the Ark's wrath.
 Indiana and Marion, who survived by closing their eyes, manage to get the Ark to the United States, where it is stored in a secret government warehouse.